Human–canine bond

-The human–canine bond is rooted in the domestication of the dog, which began occurring through their long-term association with hunter-gatherers more than 30,000–40,000 years ago.
-The earliest known relationship between dogs and humans is attested by the 1914 discovery of the Bonn–Oberkassel dog, who was buried alongside two humans in modern-day Oberkassel, Germany, approximately 15,000 years ago.
-For centuries, the phrase "man's best friend" has commonly been used to refer to dogs, as they were the first species and the only large carnivore to have been domesticated.
-This companionship is most evident in Western countries, such as the United States, where 44% of households were found to be keeping at least one dog as a pet.
+The human–canine bond is mainly rooted in the domestication of the dog from the wolf, which began occurring through their long-term association with hunter-gatherers more than 30,000 years ago.
+The earliest known genetic evidence of the relationship between dogs and humans is attested by the 1914 discovery of the Bonn–Oberkassel dog, who was buried alongside two humans in modern-day Oberkassel, Germany, approximately 15,000 years ago.

-On average, female humans tend to have more positive attitudes towards dogs than male humans do, but studies have demonstrated that both dogs and humans release oxytocin while spending quality time together.
+Studies have demonstrated that both dogs and humans release oxytocin while spending quality time together.
 This release of oxytocin is correlated with the formation of a strong social bond.
 Canines are capable of distinguishing between positive and negative human facial expressions and will react accordingly.
 Dogs appear in religions all over the world, particularly in Mesoamerican folklore and myth, thus signifying the deep reverence that humans all over the world have had and continue to have for them.
-Despite this relationship's significance throughout history, it is not necessarily always a positive one; dogs can be viewed in an extremely negative light, depending on the region.
+Despite this relationship's significance throughout history, it is not necessarily always a positive one; dogs can be viewed in a negative light, depending on the region.

+For centuries, the phrase "man's best friend" has commonly been used to refer to dogs, as they were the first species and the only large carnivore to have been domesticated.
+This companionship is most evident in Western countries, such as the United States, where 44% of households were found to be keeping at least one dog as a pet.